benisde/customer_shopping_habits/README.md

 ![A screenshot of the result.](Images/Genre_op.png)

-3. Movie Recommendations for the user on the basis of the mood.
+3. Movie Recommendations for the user on the basis of their mood.

 Assuming the mapping of a user's mood per genre, the Tool recommends the movie ordered by votes
 *   Happy mood mapped to 'Comedy'